 Each division can have its own funds and pay for only its own certificates.

-The main difference between subaccounts and divisions are pricing and billing controls.
+The main differences between subaccounts and divisions are pricing and billing controls.

 Subaccounts can have customized product pricing and product availability.
 Orders can be billed to the subaccount or to the parent.
 If you don't need pricing and billing control, you should use divisions.